brootle/brootle.github.io/BLOCKCHAIN/blockchaindemo/README.md

     Run app
     $ npm run dev

-    Start app from another HTTP and PORT at another termina; and connect to running app at 5001 port
+    Start app from another HTTP and PORT at another terminal and connect to running app at 5001 port
     $ HTTP_PORT=3002 P2P_PORT=5002 PEERS=ws://localhost:5001 npm run dev

     In Postman make few transactions in post requests to http://localhost:3001/transact